 Users who want to update their Windows operating system can use the automatic updates feature to download updates for Windows automatically, visit the Windows Update website in Internet Explorer or use one of the several Windows Updates downloaders like Autopatcher or Windows Updates Downloader.

-The website features a search form that searches the entire Windows database of patches, updates and applications.
-Entering a generic name like Windows XP returns more than 1000 results which means that it makes sense to reduce the results by narrowing down the search.
+The website features a search form that searches the entire Windows database of patches, updates, and applications.
+Entering a generic name like Windows XP returns more than 1000 results which means that you need to find ways to narrow down the search results to an acceptable level to use the service effectively.

-Instead of searching for Windows XP a user could search for Windows XP Security Updates or Windows XP KB.
+Instead of searching for Windows XP, a user could search for Windows XP Security Updates or Windows XP KB.
 Items can be added to the basket from where they can be downloaded at once.
-The updates will be stored in a selected folder from where they can be installed.
+The updates are stored in a selected folder from where they can be installed.

 The Windows Update Catalog offers an enhancement by introducing the basket which makes it possible to add all files to it before downloading them in one go.
 This is a great way of downloading all updates for Windows in short time.